-MVP DualAccess (HMO D-SNP) MVP Member Services/Customer Care Center
+MVP DualAccess Complete with Part D (HMO D-SNP) MVP Member Services/Customer Care Center

-Method The MVP Member Services/Customer Care Center - Contact Information CALL 1-866-954-1872 Calls to this number are free.
+Method MVP Member Services/Customer Care Center- Contact Information CALL 1-866-954-1872 Calls to this number are free.
 The MVP Member Services/Customer Care Center Representatives are available to serve you: From October 1 - March 31, you can call us seven days a week from 8 am-8 pm Eastern Time.
 From April 1 - September 30, you can call us Monday - Friday from 8 am-8 pm Eastern Time.
-The MVP Member Services/Customer Care Center also has free language interpreter services available for non-English speakers. ТТҮ 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+MVP Member Services/Customer Care Center also has free language interpreter services available for non-English speakers.
+TTY 711This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are free.
 The MVP Member Services/Customer Care Center Representatives are available to serve you: From October 1 - March 31, you can call us seven days a week from 8 am-8 pm Eastern Time.
 From April 1 - September 30, you can call us Monday - Friday from 8 am-8 pm Eastern Time.
-FAX 585-327-2298 WRITE MVP Health Care - MVP Member Services/Customer Care Center 220 Alexander Street Rochester, NY 14607 WEBSITE mvphealthcare.com
+FAX 585-327-2298 WRITE MVP Health Care - MVP Member Services/Customer Care Center 20 S. Clinton Ave Rochester, NY 14604 WEBSITE mvphealthcare.com

-Health Insurance Information Counseling and Assistance Program (HIICAP) (New York SHIP)
+Health Insurance Information Counseling and Assistance Program (HIICAP) (New

-Health Insurance Information Counseling and Assistance Program (HIICAP) is a state program that gets money from the Federal government to give free local health insurance counseling to people with Medicare.
+York SHIP) Health Insurance Information Counseling and Assistance Program (HIICAP) is a state program that gets money from the Federal government to give free local health insurance counseling to people with Medicare.

+Method Contact Information

+CALL 1-800-701-0501

-Method Health Insurance Information Counseling and Assistance Program (HIICAP) (New York SHIP) CALL 1-800-701-0501 WRITE You may call the number above to find the address for HIICAP or your local SHIP counselor.
+WRITE You may call the number above to find the address for HIICAP or your local SHIP counselor.

 WEBSITE www.aging.ny.gov